Up to 50% off sofas & mattresses — limited‑time deals.

 Does the Solari feel soft or supportive?

-It’s a plush, lounge-leaning sit with a softer top layer that rewards shifting positions.
-For upright work, I preferred adding lumbar support rather than relying on the backrest alone.
+It feels soft first.
+The sit is loungey and plush, with a gentle top layer that rewards shifting positions.
+For upright work, I preferred adding lumbar support instead of relying on the backrest alone.

 How well does the fabric handle everyday messes?